Cyclone Bola: Fiji

-Fiji was first affected by Bola on February 25, while the system was within its developing stages.
-The system subsequently affected the island nation for a second time between March 3 and 4.
+Fiji was first affected by Bola on 25 February, while the system was within its developing stages.
+The system subsequently affected the island nation for a second time between 3 and 4 March.
 As it impacted the island nation for a second time, gale-force winds of up to 81 km/h and waves of up to 5 m were observed.
 Only very minor damage to sugarcane, pawpaws and other crops was reported, while the Fijian Government decided not to assess the damage caused by Bola.
-During March 3, an open punt went missing between Kadavu and Vateule with six fishermen on board.
+An open punt went missing between Kadavu and Vateule on 3 March, with six fishermen on board.
 All six fishermen were subsequently presumed dead after repeated air searches had failed to find them.

 New Zealand

 Cyclone Bola created some of the largest rainfall totals for a single storm in the history of New Zealand, with some locations receiving more than half of their annual rainfall totals from the storm.
 While the cyclone passed north of the island, a strong easterly flow over the North Island contained the interaction between moist air from Bola and drier air from the ridge to its southeast.
-In the Gisborne region, the flow resulted in the heaviest rainfall totals, when the moisture ascended over the region's western mountainous areas and condensed into precipitation.
+In the Gisborne region, the flow resulted in the heaviest rainfall totals, when the water ascended over the region's western mountainous areas and condensed into steam.
 One station recorded 419 mm in a 24‑hour period.
 The maximum rainfall total attributed to the storm was 917 mm, reported at a station near Tolaga Bay.
 Heavy rainfall totals of up to and over 300 mm were observed in the regions of Auckland and Northland.
 The cyclone is the largest to be recorded in 93 years of rainfall records.
 As such, it had a large and lasting effect on the rivers of the area when it deposited a large amount of sediment, as recorded in the sedimentary record of Lake Tūtira.
 Shortly prior to losing its identity, the remnants of Bola also dropped 100–200 mm of precipitation on the South Island of New Zealand.